DIGMIA/digtwit/README.md

 is under LGPL license.

-This software (Digtwit) is public domain, developed by Juraj Bednar (juraj.bednar@digmia.com).
+This software (Digtwit) is public domain, developed by Juraj Bednar.
 It comes under absolutely no warranty.
 Test carefully before you use it.

 Usage